fixongbg/SCART666/README.md

 Connect the SCART666 adapter to the Rpi and hook up all the necessary cables to your TV/Monitor.
 Turn on the Rpi and you should get a 240p picture!

-If qyou want, you can do a audio test by typing:

-    sudo aplay /usr/share/sounds/alsa/Front_Center.wav

-You'll here a voice saying "Front Center".

 You're all set!
 Enjoy your SCART666 adapter.